Pipulate Technical Architecture

 State Saved State Saved Finalized?

-The Chain Reaction Pattern
+The Chain Reaction Pattern: Powered by run_all_cells()

 return Div(